CBDOO at your service

 We continue our discovery of the many and varied cannabinoids with CBT, also known as cannabitriol.

-Discovered in the 1920s and isolated in 2014, it is still largely unknown, but it has some particularly interesting features.
+Discovered in the 1980s and isolated in 2014, it is still largely unknown, but it has some particularly interesting characteristics, including a potentially THC-inhibiting effect.

 What is Cannabitriol (CBT)?